light-and-ray/sd-webui-replacer/README.md

 ![](images/img4.jpg)

 You need to reload the web page, then set your desirable settings.
-Then go to the "Defaults" section in "Settings" tab.
+Then go to the "Defaults" section in the "Settings" tab.
 Click "View changes", check is it ok, then click "Apply" and "Reload UI"

-### How to get inpainting model?
+### How to get an inpainting model?

-I recommend to use [EpicPhotoGasm - Z - Inpainting](https://civitai.com/models/132632?modelVersionId=201346) model for realism.
-If you've already have your favourite model, but it doesn't have inpainting model, you can make it in "Checkpoint Merger" tab:
+I recommend you to using [EpicPhotoGasm - Z - Inpainting](https://civitai.com/models/132632?modelVersionId=201346) model for realism.
+If you've already have your favorite model, but it doesn't have inpainting model, you can make it in "Checkpoint Merger" tab:
 1. Select your target model as "model B"
 2. Select [sd-v1-5-inpainting](https://huggingface.co/webui/stable-diffusion-inpainting/blob/main/sd-v1-5-inpainting.safetensors) as "model A"
 3. Select `sd_v1-5-pruned-emaonly` as "model C"